48 Christmas 1965

 At school: Few, if any of our class were familiar with the carol Miss Rusted chose for us to sing in assembly.
 On stage too, which was a first for us, though I let myself down in rehearsal when Miss Rusted caught me messing about and shamed me with a chilling stare.
 Come the big day though, there was no such nonsense as we shook our tambourines and sang…

-Good as we were, our performance was trumped by 4/1 – Mister Turner’s class – whose rendition of Gloria in Excelsis, complete with big chunks of Latin, left me in awe.
+Good as we were, our performance was trumped by 4/1 – Mister Turner’s class – whose rendition of Ding Dong Merrily on High, complete with chunks of Latin, left me in awe.

 Out of school: At Clive Ward’s invitation I went to his house on Milsted Road one evening to make Christmas decorations.
 Under the supervision of his big sister Pam, we made all kinds of things with coloured card, sticky gum and paper clips.
 Where his brother Peter and the rest of the family had got to I don’t know, but for a couple of hours and I thrived in a creative ambience and enjoyed myself so much that I returned the following evening.